 The RCP Mini feature a push button on the top of the joystick that will bring up the source on a local monitor.
 This can be achieved in three ways:

 The device will ship with a great default configuration that make it work out of the box.
-However, the unit will run on the SKAARHOJ UniSketch firmware which will provide a fantastic web interface basis to change, extend or limit the functionality of the controller including shift levels, controller states and presets to add flexibility and conditions and which ensures new features and hardware supports will be available through software upgrades from SKAARHOJ over time.
+However, the unit will run on the SKAARHOJ UniSketch OS which will provide a fantastic online configuration tool to change, extend or limit the functionality of the controller including shift levels, controller states and presets to add flexibility and conditions and which ensures new features and hardware supports will be available through software upgrades from SKAARHOJ over time.

 This is an example of a RCP Mini with a setup of 4 different states.
 The functionality we are looking at here is for Encoder1 (Enc1).